MichaelHealth/Practical-Machine-Learning/Project.md

 weights <- trainControl(method="cv", number=3, verboseIter=TRUE)
 dim(training1)
 ```
-* weight model on training1*
+*Weight model on training1*
 ```
 weight <- train(classe ~., data=training1, method="rf", trControl=weights)
 weight$finalModel
 ```
-*plot the output to see the impact the variables used in trianing1*
+*Plot the output to see the impact the variables used in trianing1*
 ```
 plot(varImp(weight))
 ```